peterprescott/a1-dissertation/md/draft.md

 One possible response to the question would be to suggest that in fact the problem of neighbourhood definition is nothing more than a particular instance of the the more general *Modifiable Areal Unit Problem* (MAUP), described with typical clarity by @SOpenshaw1983, but in fact identified fifty years previously by @CGehlkeBiehl1934.
-The problem is a profound one for quantitative analysis involving spatial data, for it observes that the same basic dataset can yield quite different statistical results depending on the specific ways that its spatial data has been aggregated.
+The problem is a profound one for quantitative analysis involving spatial data, for it observes that the same basic dataset can yield quite different statistical results depending on the specific ways that its data has been aggregated.
 The effect is found not only when data is gathered at different scales, but even when it is aggregated at the same scale with differing boundaries.
-A contemporary example is shown in @Fig:covid_maup, in which @ASingletonCheshire2021 demonstrate how, depending on the size of the population of the areal unit used for analysis, COVID-19 rates can appear "as low as 295 per 100,000 people or as high as 736 per 100,000".
+A contemporary example is shown in
+@Fig:covid_maup, in which @ASingletonCheshire2021 demonstrate how,
+depending on the size of the population of the areal unit used for analysis, COVID-19 rates can appear "as low as 295 per 100,000 people or as high as 736 per 100,000".

 ![Demonstrating the Modifiable Areal Unit Problem with COVID-19 Rates, after @ASingletonCheshire2021](../fig/covid_maup.png){#fig:covid_maup}